-Where is Isimangaliso Wetland Park Located?
+Isimangaliso Wetland Park Map: Where is it Located?

 Situated on the east coast of KwaZulu-Natal, Isimangaliso Wetland Park is one of the marvels of South Africa, and it only adds something significant to the plethora of parks of South Africa.